 History of St Mary’s Lodge 4864, Gateshead

-St Mary’s Lodge was Founded and Consecrated on 15th January 1927 in commemoration of the Two Hundredth Anniversary of the Lodge of Industry No. 28, 1725-1925.
+St Mary’s Lodge was Founded and Consecrated on 15th January 1927 in commemoration of the Two Hundredth Anniversary of the Lodge of Industry No. 28, 1725-1925, our ‘Mother Lodge’ to whom we have a great affinity.

 The 50th Anniversary of St. Mary’s Lodge took place on Friday, 4th of March 1977.
 The Worshipful Master was Bro.
 Nicholas Alan Knox and in attendance was the Provincial Grand Master, R.W.Bro.
 Rt.
 Hon.
 The Lord Barnard TD, accompanied by the Deputy Provincial Grand Master VW Bro J. MacMurray, M.C., B.SC., PGSWDB.
 The Assistant Provincial Grand Masters W.Bro.
 T.N.
 Thompson PGD, WBro.
 S. Hudson CBE PGD, W.Bro.
 C.V.
 Armitage OBE PGD, and the Officers of Provincial Grand Lodge of Durham present and past.
 Many Grand Officers and other Brethren were in attendance.
 The History of the Lodge was prepared at the request of the Brethren of St. Mary’s Lodge by Bro.
 Clayton Welsh, PAGDC, PPJGW.
 This text was also reproduced in the 50th Anniversary Booklet